Common Career Mistakes and How to Avoid Them

 Tips for Refocusing Negativity

-- Seek out help where possible Find a mentor to ask for assistance or for colleagues to provide business advice.
+- Find help whenever you can Find a mentor to ask for assistance or for colleagues to provide business assistance.

 Overcommitting Workload

-Overcommitment in most cases leads to burnout, errors, and internal resentment.
-As much as it is necessary to work hard to the fullest extent, committing beyond one’s capabilities can result in less efficiency and expected results.
+Overcommitment in most cases leads to mistakes, burnout, and internal frustration.
+Although it’s necessary to work hard to the fullest extent, committing beyond one’s capabilities will lead to less productivity and less desirable results.

 Reduce Stress by: